-The RTP is funded by the Motor Accident Commission and helps people adjust to life after an ABI, assisting them to successfully reintegrate and reconnect with their communities.
-It is offered, at no cost, to people who have an ABI as a result of a road trauma incident.
+The RTP is funded by the Lifetime Support Authority and helps people adjust to life after a traumatic brain injury (TBI), assisting them to successfully reintegrate and reconnect with their communities.
+It is offered, at no cost, to people who have a TBI as a result of a road trauma incident.

-The program is run by Brain Injury SA’s registered psychologist Ed Weaver and draws upon the guidance of trained mentors who themselves have experienced the challenges an ABI can present.
-There were more than 20 mentors who assisted during the year, and they are a critical part of the program’s success.
+The program draws upon the guidance of trained mentors who themselves have experienced the challenges a TBI can present.
+These mentors are a critical part of the program’s success.

-The ten-week group course is for people aged 26 to 65.
-There is a separate program, yRTP, designed for people aged 16 to 25 (for more information, please see below).
+RTP is a ten-week group course.
+There is also a separate program, yRTP, designed for young adults (for more information, please see below).

-The Youth Reconnect Transition Program (yRTP) is a 9-week course that helps people aged between 16 and 25 adjust to life after sustaining an acquired brain injury (ABI) as a result of a road trauma.
+The youth Reconnect Transition Program (yRTP) is a 10-week course that helps young adults adjust to life after sustaining a traumatic brain injury (TBI) as a result of a motor vehicle accident or other road trauma.

 The program assists young people to reconnect with their communities, manage challenges, and plan for the future.
 The yRTP uses trained mentors who have first-hand experience of acquired brain injury.